THEY NE-E-E-ED ME!

 • we never hold them responsible for their actions / non-actions – we keep thinking ‘they can’t help it’.
 (See end of ‘Parents Blaming Us‘ & “They did the best they could’, Point 2, b, ii).

-• we continue to be abused & neglected by them, without acknowledging what we already know in our gut, even when others tell us they clearly see how we’re being hurt!
+• we continue to be abused & neglected by them, without admitting what we already know in our gut, even when others tell us they clearly see how we’re being hurt!

-• we enable that person to never change or have to face the effects of their actions on themselves & others (doing them a dis-service)
+• we enable our rescuee to never change or have to face the effects of their actions to themselves & others (doing them a dis-service)

-✶ When anyone you know is unwilling to get help for themselves so they can change & improve their lives, using available resources – you know they are not the right person to feel sorry for.
+✶ When someone is unwilling to get help for themselves to change & improve their lives, using available resources – you know they’re not the right person to feel sorry for.
 Love them, but don’t rescue – it’s a waste of effort!

 • Often the only thing we can do is pray for them.
 A Program truth says: “Each person has their own Higher Power” — & it ain’t US!